ntheile/nwc-wake-spec/nwa-spec.md

 For non-secret custom-scheme callbacks, wallets MAY use query parameters or fragments.
 For HTTPS callbacks containing only non-secret metadata, wallets SHOULD use fragments so callback data is not sent to web servers in request paths or query strings.
 For wallet-created secret mode, the wallet MUST place `nwc_uri` or `value` in the fragment and MUST encode the complete NWC URI as one parameter value.

+Percent-encoding is not required to have one canonical byte representation.
+Requesting apps MUST decode the parameter value exactly once and validate the resulting NWC URI, but MUST NOT require it to match the output of a particular platform's URL encoder.
+For example, JavaScript `encodeURIComponent` and Apple `URLComponents` can produce different valid encodings for the same parameter value.

 Return parameter names and values MUST use the same encoding rules as request parameters.

 ### Approved: Client-Created Secret